markkerry/markkerry-hugo/content/posts/hugo-and-github-pages-part2/index.md

 ![hugoServer2](images/hugoServer2.png)

-Browse to http://localhost:1313 to see how the site looks before it is built.
+Browse to http://localhost:1313 to see how the site looks when it is built.
 Press Ctrl+C to stop the site running when you are done.

 ![previewSite](images/previewSite.png)

 And there it is displaying the first post and the Hello World content.
-Next steps would be to build the site and then upload the output to a hosting service.
-But I'm next going to cover pushing this un-built content to GitHub and having a GitHub action run the hugo commands which build the site, and finally have the GitHub action push the built output directory to the _username_.github.io repo.
+Next steps will be to build the site and then upload the output to a hosting service.
+But I'm next going to cover pushing this un-built content to GitHub and having a GitHub action run the `hugo` commands which build the site.
+And finally have the GitHub action push the built output directory to the _username_.github.io repo.

 <br>